-According to Landis, Universal Pictures president Ned Tanen protested the scene in which the Deltas take a road trip to an African-American bar by stopping a screening of the film.
-He ordered the scene to be removed and claimed that the scene would cause race riots in the theaters.
-Landis then screened the movie for Richard Pryor who wrote a note to Tanen that read: "Ned, Animal House is fucking funny and white people are crazy - Richard."
+According to Landis, Universal Pictures President Ned Tanen objected so strongly to the Dexter Lake Club scene that he interrupted a screening of the film and ordered the scene be removed immediately, claiming it would cause race riots in the theaters.
+In response, Landis screened the film for Richard Pryor, who then wrote a note to Tanen which read: "Ned, Animal House is fucking funny, and white people are crazy.
+Richard."

 The bottle of whiskey that Bluto (John Belushi) chugs was actually colored tea.
 This was part of keeping Belushi away from alcohol and drugs.
 He was also excluded from the rest of the cast staying at Roadway Inn days prior to the shoot.

 Although the film takes place in Pennsylvania, a Tennessee flag is shown in the courtroom.
 This is because the set decorator was unable to find a large enough Pennsylvania flag for the scene, and the blue Oregon state flag wouldn't work because it had "State of Oregon" text on the upper part.
 So the set decorator used the most generic flag he could find, which turned out to be the Tennessee state flag.

 The trivia item below may give away important plot points.